In most embedded computers, all code comes pre-loaded in ROM;

 chunks of code of the size found in malware exploits is an open

-question, as is the question of whether the malware can be
+question, as is the question of whether the malware can be obfuscated

-obfuscated sufficiently to prevent detection (pdf) yet
+sufficiently to prevent detection (pdf) yet still execute

-malware writers have a sort of "first mover" advantage.
+have a sort of "first mover" advantage.

 Two other possibilities are hardware-assisted